Veteran actor and former union minister Krishnam Raju no more | Entertainment

 Telangana Chief Minister K Chandrashekar Rao in a statement condoled his death.

-He further said the death of Krishnam Raju served the people of the country as a member of the Lok Sabha, as a Union Minister and through the field of political administration, is sad.
+He further said the death of Krishnam Raju, who served the people of the country as a member of the Lok Sabha, as a Union Minister and through the field of political administration, is sad.

 Rao instructed officials to conduct the last rites of Krishnam Raju with official honours.